 The application of the presumption has implications for the way communities engage in neighbourhood planning.
 Neighbourhood plans should support the delivery of strategic policies contained in local plans or spatial development strategies; and should shape and direct development that is outside of these strategic policies.

-In situations where the presumption (at paragraph 11d) applies to applications involving the provision of housing, the adverse impact of allowing development that conflicts with the neighbourhood plan is likely to significantly and demonstrably outweigh the benefits, provided all of the following apply9:
+In situations where the presumption (at paragraph 11d) applies to applications involving the provision of housing, the adverse impact of allowing development that conflicts with the neighbourhood plan is likely to significantly and demonstrably outweigh the benefits, provided the following apply:

-the neighbourhood plan became part of the development plan two years or less before the date on which the decision is made;
+the neighbourhood plan became part of the development plan five years or less before the date on which the decision is made; and

-the neighbourhood plan contains policies and allocations to meet its identified housing requirement;
+the neighbourhood plan contains policies and allocations to meet its identified housing requirement (see paragraphs 67-68).

-the local planning authority has at least a three year supply of deliverable housing sites (against its five year housing supply requirement, including the appropriate buffer as set out in paragraph 74); and

-the local planning authority’s housing delivery was at least 45% of that required10 over the previous three years.

-9 Transitional arrangements are set out in Annex 1.

-10 Assessed against the Housing Delivery Test, from November 2018 onwards.

 Plan-making

 The planning system should be genuinely plan-led.
-Succinct and up-to-date plans should provide a positive vision for the future of each area; a framework for addressing housing needs and other economic, social and environmental priorities; and a platform for local people to shape their surroundings.
+Succinct and up-to-date plans should provide a positive vision for the future of each area; a framework for meeting housing needs and addressing other economic, social and environmental priorities; and a platform for local people to shape their surroundings.

 Plans should: